jensteele1/jensteele1.github.io/_research/dual_language.md

 **Funder:** Institute of Education Sciences, Research Practice Partnership Grant #R305H170005 **Years:** 2017-2019

-Steele, J. L., Watzinger-Tharp, J., Slater, R. O., Roberts, G., & Bowman, K. Achievement effects of dual language immersion in one-way and two-way programs: Evidence from a state scale-up in Utah.
-(Working Paper.)
-Washington, DC: American University and American Councils for International Education.
+Steele, J. L., Watzinger-Tharp, J., Slater, R. O., Roberts, G., & Bowman, K. (2024).
+Achievement effects of dual language immersion in one-way and two-way programs: Evidence from a state scale-up in Utah.
+Forthcoming in *The B.E.
+Journal of Economic Analysis and Policy.*

 The rising U.S. demand for dual-language immersion (DLI) programs, which offer core instruction in two languages from early grands onward, has raised questions about program design and access.
 We leverage the rapid expansion of DLI schools across Utah to estimate effects of